 Any pixels brighter than this threshold will be affected by the reconstruction algorithm.
 The units are in EV, relative to the white point set in the scene tab.
 By default, this control is set to +3 EV, meaning that pixels need to be at least +3 EV brighter than the white point set in the scene tab in order for the highlight reconstruction to have any effect.
 In practise, this means that highlight reconstruction is effectively disabled by default (for performance reasons - it should only be enabled when required).
-Therefore, to use the highlights reconstruction feature, first click the display highlight reconstruct are selected in white by the mask.
+Therefore, to use the highlights reconstruction feature, first click the display highlight reconstruction mask icon to show the mask, and lower this threshold until the highlight areas you want to reconstruct are selected in white by the mask.
 It may be useful to first review the image using the raw overexposed warning to show you which pixels in the raw file have been clipped, and whether those pixels are clipped on just one RGB channel or all of them.